crypto101/book/src/stream-ciphers.rst

 :math:`(129, 129)`   :math:`i = 2`                              :math:`2^{-16} (1 + 2^{-8})`
 ==================== ========================================= =============================

-This table may seem a bit daunting at first.
-The probability expression in the rightmost column may look a bit complex, but there's a reason it's expressed that way.
-Suppose that RC4 was a good :term:`stream cipher`, and all values occurred with equal probability.
-Then you'd expect the probability for any given byte value to be :math:`2^{-8}` since there are :math:`2^8` different byte values.
-If RC4 was a good :term:`stream cipher`, two adjacent bytes would each have probability :math:`2^{-8}`, so any given pair of two bytes would have probability :math:`2^{-8} \cdot 2^{-8} = 2^{-16}`.
-However, RC4 isn't an ideal :term:`stream cipher`, so these properties aren't true.
-By writing the probability in the :math:`2^{-16} (1 + 2^{-k})` form, it's easier to see how much RC4 deviates from what you'd expect from an ideal :term:`stream cipher`.
+Initially, the table above may seem daunting.
+The probability notations in the rightmost column may appear complex and there is reason behind this expression.
+Suppose that RC4 is a good :term:`stream cipher` and all values can occur with equal probability.
+Then you can expect the probability for any given byte value to be :math:`2^{-8}` since there are :math:`2^8` different byte values.
+If RC4 is a good :term:`stream cipher`, two adjacent bytes each have probability of :math:`2^{-8}`.
+This means that any given pair of two bytes have probability of :math:`2^{-8} \cdot 2^{-8} = 2^{-16}`.
+However, RC4 is an unideal :term:`stream cipher`with untrue properties.
+By writing the probability in the :math:`2^{-16} (1 + 2^{-k})` format, it is apparent how expectations for RC4 deviates from an ideal :term:`stream cipher`.

 So, let's try to read the first line of the table.
 It says that when the first byte :math:`i = 1` of any 256-byte chunk from the cipher is